ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 --- abstract

-This specification establishes an IETF URN namespace for GLobal Unique Enterprise (GLUE) Identifiers.
+This specification establishes a URN namespace for GLobal Unique Enterprise (GLUE) Identifiers.
-It also establishes an IETF URN namespace for identifiers addressing the requirements identified by the IETF Secure Patterns for Internet CrEdentials (SPICE) working group.
+This enables URN identifiers to be used for businesses and organizations.
+It enables organizational identities from existing authorities to be represented within this URN namespace.

 --- middle